deis/workflow-manager/README.md

 the latest stable components.
 If components are missing due to failure or are simply out of date, Workflow operators will know at a glance.

-By default, Workflow Manager will make version checks by default.
+By default, Workflow Manager will make version checks to an external service.
 This submits component and version information to our versions service running at [https://versions.deis.com](https://versions.deis.com).
 If you prefer this check not happen, you may disable the function by setting `WORKFLOW_MANAGER_CHECKVERSIONS` to `false` in the Workflow Manager's Replication Controller.

 ## Workflow Doctor